 The OmniPoint are proprietary switches from SteelSeries.
 You can set your desired actuation force setting to your preference inside the SteelSeries Engine software.
 The test results shown were measured with the 'Setting 2' as it offers the best overall performance.

 The minimal setting's results were 1mm of pre-travel and 34g of force, which might be too sensitive for some.
 The maximum setting's results were 3.8mm of pre-travel, with 50g of force needed.
+If you like the idea of having optical switches, you can check out the Wooting one , which also allows you to have analog inputs where the input depends on how much force you apply on the key, just like a controller.

 The typing experience on the SteelSeries Apex Pro is great, especially thanks to the fact you can set your preferred actuation point.
 This can prevent typos efficiently once you find the right settings for you.
 The keys feel stable when typing, although some people may not like the soft finish of the keys Also, note that the Omipoint switches are linear and don't provide great tactile feedback.
 If you prefer a simple keyboard with outstanding typing quality, check out the IBM Model M.